 The Master of Arts in Theatre provides training in theatre studies.
 Beyond the required course in research methods, students may elect a wide range of courses in theatre history, criticism, theory, and dramatic literature.
 There are also opportunities to take courses in acting, directing, and design and to participate in theatre production.
 The MA degree, culminating in a MA written thesis offers a generalist foundation in theatre studies appropriate for (1) teaching in secondary schools and some colleges, (2) entering into a doctoral degree program, and (3) beginning a possible professional career in theatre companies, the entertainment media, government arts programs, or private arts institutions.
 Students are expected to develop analytical skills in historical research, critical writing, dramatic interpretation, and the nature of theatrical practice.

 The MA applicant must meet the requirements for admission to the Graduate School of The Ohio State University, have substantial undergraduate work in theatre arts or related fields (preferably an undergraduate degree in theatre and/or drama), show interest and achievement in theatre production, and present evidence of scholarly promise (e.g., sample essays that reflect a high level of competence in research, analysis, and expository writing).
 Also the applicant must present satisfactory Graduate Record Examination scores (and TOEFL scores for foreign students), have three letters of recommendation sent directly to the department, and provide college transcripts and a statement of purpose.
+Apply now.

 General Program Requirements